 - How long after treatment should I wait before trying to conceive?

 - Are there any out-of-pocket expenses not covered by Medicare or my private health cover?
 Can the cost be reduced if I can’t afford it?

-Thinking about and reflecting on your answers to these questions below may also help your decision-making.
+Thinking about and reflecting on your answers to these questions may also help your decision-making.
 There are no right or wrong answers.